 The term “Sciatica” is used to describe a radiculopathy that is affecting the sciatic nerve itself.
 A radiculopathy is caused when the nerve root(s) leaving the spine are pinched or compressed by a herniated disc, bone spur, collapse, slippage, or other spinal problem.
 This pinching or compressing of the nerve root(s) can cause:

-Typically, sciatica only affects one side of the body, although it may also occur in both legs simultaneously.
-The classic symptom is shooting or burning pain felt in the buttock and down the back of the thigh.
+In most cases, sciatica only affects one side of the body.
+It can, however, also occur in both legs simultaneously.
+Patients typically experience burning or shooting pain in the back of the thighs or the buttocks and down the leg.

-*Although uncommon, sciatica can cause cauda equina syndrome.
-Symptoms may include loss of bowel or bladder control and/or pain, weakness, or loss of feeling in one or both legs.
+*Though this is uncommon, sciatica can also happen as part of Cauda Equina Syndrome.
 This is a medical emergency.
+Symptoms of this syndrome may include numbness in the saddle area, weakness, loss of feeling in one or both legs, or loss of bowel or bladder control, and/or pain.
 If you experience any of these symptoms, it is important to be seen by a physician immediately.

-For those patients who ultimately require surgical treatment, Dr. Stieber offers advanced expertise and a variety of treatment options including endoscopic discectomy and minimally-invasive microscopic discectomy.
+For those patients who do require surgical treatment, Dr. Stieber offers a variety of treatment options including endoscopic discectomy and minimally-invasive microscopic discectomy.

 Dr. Stieber is internationally recognized as a leading orthopedic specialist specifically focused on advanced, minimally, and non-invasive solutions to spinal disorders including sciatica pain.

 Dr. Stieber and his NYC team of experienced professionals are known for their compassionate care, their ability to identify the underlying cause, and for effectively treating the most complex back and spine issues.

 Some of the reasons you should make Dr. Stieber your first choice in restoring a pain-free life: